JMRI: DecoderPro User Guide

 Reading the contents of a decoder generally takes a long time, and with some command stations it's not even possible.
 The JMRI Roster stores the known values of decoder configuration values to make it unnecessary to read them from the decoder.
 It can contain "Roster entries" for an unlimited number of individual locomotives.

 Each Roster entry has an "identifier" (Roster ID) by which it's known.
-When the program wants you to select a Roster entry, it will show a selection box or menu containing all of the Roster entry IDs.
+This is your name it.
+When the program wants you to select a Roster entry, it will ask you to pick from a selection box or menu containing Roster entry IDs.
 You can use anything you want for this: Road number, type, even "That crummy old model I need to repaint" or "My beautiful Shay".

 You can edit the contents of a Roster entry with the programmer panes.